ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

              // other methods
            }

-    .. tab-item:: Python Code
+    .. tab-item:: Python code

         .. code-block:: python

            from ansys.product.service.v0 import service_pb2

            def get_node(self, index):
-               """Return the coordinates of a node for a given index.
+               """Get the coordinates of a node for a given index.

                Parameters
                ----------